stefan0re/machine_learning_compiler/docs/source/chapters/week_03.rst

 Implementation with m=16, n=6, k=64
 ___________________________________

-For this task, we draw a loop around our existing code and introduce a k counter.
+For this task, we loop over our existing code and introduce a k counter.
 In each iteration, we load a new column of A and a new row of B but still use the same C Matrix.

 Implementation with m=64, n=6, k=64
 ___________________________________

-For this task, we draw a loop around our existing code and introduce a m counter.
+For this task, we introduced another loop around our existing code.
 In each iteration of this loop, we load a new tile from C (16 rows lower).
-Thus, we have to adjust our pointer to A and C.
+Thus, we have to adjust the address of A and C.

 Implementation with m=64, n=48, k=64
 ____________________________________

-Finally, we draw a loop around our existing code and introduce a n counter.
+Finally, we implement a loop around our 64x6x16 kernel and introduce a n counter.
 In each iteration of this loop, we have to move 6 elements further in the n dimension in B and C.

 Our implementation can be found can be found in `matmul_1.s <https://github.com/stefan0re/machine_learning_compiler/tree/main/assembly_examples/task_3/kernels>`_.